 8. Post a picture in the office.
 Take a picture and print a large copy for a company bulletin board.
 If your company has hall TV monitors, share a picture with appropriate text.

 9. Give a gift certificate for a car wash.
 When team members are working overtime, things outside of work can slip.
 Think of one way you can help.

 10. Bake cookies.
 I am not the greatest cook, but I can slice cookie dough, put it on a cooking pan, and turn on the oven.
 If you don’t cook, pick up cookies from a local bakery.

 It's Your Turn

 Some managers are afraid to reward team members for fear individuals will expect the same reward for similar tasks in the future.
 Reduce this pattern by rewarding team members after the fact.
 Vary the rewards.
 Make it fun.
 Be creative.
-Build a strong project culture.
+And build a strong project culture.